 Newspaper Article File: includes articles in the popular press about Kierkegaard, reviews of books etc. Currently the file is mainly from Danish newspapers over the past 40 years.

 Archives: includes documentary materials related to the history of the Library and Kierkegaard studies, as well as biographical materials about Howard and Edna Hong.

 The Library adds between 200 and 400 new titles every year.
 We encourage the donation of books and articles on Kierkegaard and related thinkers to add to our collections and to share with other libraries and scholars.
 Gift books are so indicated with a special donor bookplate.

 Donating to the Library: The Kierkegaard Library welcomes the donations of books, articles, and financial gifts including materials in all languages and scholars’ own publications.
-Contact Gordon Marino or Cynthia Lund if you would like to make a donation.
+Contact Gordon Marino or Eileen Shimota if you would like to make a donation.